 then

 We note that Theorem~\ref{Theo42} in \cite{HardyRiesz} is stated without proof.
-Since the original article \cite{Riesz} of M. Riesz from 1909 is not easily accessible, we in an appendix at the end of our article provide a full proof of Theorem~\ref{Theo42}.
+Since the original article \cite{Riesz} of M. Riesz from 1909 is not easily accessible, we at the end of our article (Section \ref{Appendix2}) provide a full proof of Theorem~\ref{Theo42}.

 Eventually, we comment how Theorem~\ref{Theo42} and the main contributions of this article are related to each other.

-First, observe that a function $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$ which can be continuously extended to all $[\re \ge 0]$ with the exception of a finite number of points on the boundary line $[\re = 0]$, never can have poles at these points.
+First, observe that a function $f\in H_{\infty,\ell}^{\lambda}[\re > 0]$, which can be continuously extended to all of $[\re \ge 0]$ with the exception of a finite number of points on the boundary line $[\re = 0]$, never can have poles at these points (see again \eqref{norway}).
 So for example the result from \eqref{zetapole}, being a consequence of Theorem~\ref{Theo42}, can not be derived from \eqref{Theorem5.1Intro} (Theorem~\ref{mainresult1}).
-On the other hand, focusing on functions from $H_{\infty,\ell}^{\lambda}[\re >0]$, leads to far more knowledge which can not be reached under the restrictions assumed in Theorem~\ref{Theo42}.
+On the other hand, we hope to convince our reader that focusing on functions from $H_{\infty,\ell}^{\lambda}[\re >0]$, leads to far more knowledge which can not be reached under the restrictions assumed in Theorem~\ref{Theo42}.